 What we did Impact Understanding the Aged Care System and My Aged Care (PALS) information session.
 More than 70 older adults attended.
 The Bowls Club hosted a fun Com and Try program following the information session with seniors actively engaging in the sport and with club members.
 With the Library closure in March due to COVID-19, the library developed online Storytimes in both English and other languages (Chinese, Italian, Greek and AUSLAN) plus in bilingual and multilingual settings.
-Moving Storytime to the online format has helped to support community resilience during the Stage 3 Lockdown whilst still supporting early literacy development.
+Lockdown whilst still supporting early literacy development.
 These have been uploaded onto the Library's own YouTube Channel, which was launched in March 2020.
-"These videos are going to be so helpful to us parents trying to entertain our little ones in isolation."